Market Position Statement - Messages to the market

 Adults with mental health needs:

-- Demand exceeds supply for medium to high support supported living provision for those with complex needs, including for those with a forensic history and/or complex behavioural needs.
-We want to work with providers to increase capacity and develop specialist provision that is flexible and accessible.
+- We are working towards effective strategies and approaches for demand and cost.
+Demand exceeds supply for medium to high support supported living provision for those with complex needs including for those with a forensic history and/or complex behavioural needs.
+We want to work with providers to increase capacity and develop specialist provision that is flexible and accessible, particularly in Richmond.

-- We have been working with our key providers and partners to review our existing supported living provision to ensure it remains fit for purpose, with a particular focus on remodelling provision to increase high support capacity for service users with more complex needs.
+- In partnership with our key providers and other partners, we have been working to review our existing supported living provision to ensure it remains fit for purpose with a particular focus on remodelling provision to increase high support capacity for residents with more complex needs and aim to bring inward investment to resolve existing stock condition where possible.

-- We are also interested in commissioning provision for people requiring long-term accommodation-based support, primarily in the older age range (55+), possibly using an extra care model.
+- For those primarily in the older age range (55+), there is a need to commission provision that is long-term accommodation-based support, possibly using an extra care model.

-- We want to strengthen links and work with our housing partners, registered providers and private landlords to increase capacity of step-down provision including general needs and private housing options, deploying floating support more effectively to enable service users to independence.
+- Developing strong links and working relationships with our housing partners such as funders, registered providers and private landlords is a key aim.
+This is to increase capacity of step-down provision including general needs and private housing options, deploying floating support more effectively to enable residents to gain independence.

-- We want to explore and take forward opportunities for joint commissioning arrangements with the South London partnership.
+- We want to explore and take forward opportunities for joint commissioning arrangements with the South London Partnership with our subregional borough partners.

 Adults with physical and sensory disability needs:

-- Key generic requirements are for flexible accommodation to promote independence and meet changing needs and also ensure accessibility to communications (including BSL, Makaton and Braille).
+- Key generic requirements are for flexible accommodation to promote independence, meet changing needs and ensure accessibility to communications (including BSL, Makaton and Braille).
 Proximity to local community and facilities and transport links as well as accessibility of premises is a key concern in Wandsworth.

-- Small sized supported living schemes might be useful for people with a long- term conditions looking to move towards independence.
+- Small sized supported living schemes might be useful for people with long-term conditions looking to move towards independence.

 - Accommodation should be accessible and adaptable for young people.